vahiwe/OCR-API/README.md

 __`❍ python app.py`__

-**6)** Open your API Request Client such as Postman or Advanced Rest Clent and make a post request.
+**6)** Open your API Request Client such as Postman or Advanced Rest Client and make a post request.

 __*Happy developing!*__